How to Say Lost in Latin?

 Vulgar Latin

-Vulgar Latin was the colloquial form of Classical Latin used in Europe during Late Antiquity and Early Middle Ages.
-It is also known as Vulgar, vulgaris Latina or the Romance language.
+Vulgar Latin served as the colloquial form of Classical Latin used in Europe during Late Antiquity and the Early Middle Ages.
+People also refer to it as Vulgar, vulgaris Latina, or the Romance language.
 The term “vulgar” comes from the Latin word vulgus meaning “people”.

 Latin Grammar